secure-foundations/vest/vest++/README.md

     current design enforces a *strict*, *bi-directional* round-trip property between parsing and serialization, which is not achievable for malleable formats.
+    > What if our guarantee says: the malleability of the provided format
+    > (and the generated parser) can *only* stem from the malleable sub-format?
+  - We only support left-to-right (forward) data-dependency; formats like zip/parquet need right-to-left (backward) data-dependency.
+  - We don't have semantic actions/parsing states.
+    - How to support it while keeping the roundtrip of *parse-serialize*?
+  - We don't support non-linear parsing ("pointer-chasing"), needed by a lot of file formats
+- **Limited Flexibility**:
+  - Right now, we only produce *full parsers* on *read-only* inputs, but in some use cases, validators that don't collect and in-place accessors/modifiers can provide more flexibility and control for users.
+    The key challenge woule be supporting parsing on and into mutable data structures, as well as producing "lazy" values like iterators (as opposed to "eager" values like `Vec`).
+  - Right now, we assume the input to be fully available and small enough to fit entirely in main memory, however, there could be more inputs available over the *time*, or they could be too big in *space* to fit into memory.
+Supporting streamming parsers would provide more flexibility for incremental processing.
 - **Usability/Readability Issues**:
   - The current combinator design leverages traits when possible to unify the spec and exec implementations.
 However, this leads to a lot of